-5.19 Glossary
+5.18 Glossary

-controller A controller contains the set of actions that can be performed on the arbiter.
+arbiter The arbiter is responsible for managing all the watchers within circus, ensuring all processes run correctly. controller A controller contains the set of actions that can be performed on the arbiter.

 flapping The flapping detection subscribes to events and detects when some processes are constantly restarting.